 \subsection{NCOD+}

-To use NCOD+ for the ensemble network architecture experiments, we have also employed two additional regularization terms as used in \citet{liu2022robust}.
+To use NCOD+ for the ensemble network architecture experiments, we have also employed two additional regularization terms as used in \cite{liu2022robust}.
 The definition of these two regularizations are taken directly from their work and are used to improve the consistency and class balance of the network's predictions.
 These regularization terms are the consistency regularizer $L_C$ and class-balance regularizer $L_B$.
 Both of these terms are defined using the Kullback-Leibler divergence and help to improve the accuracy of the network's predictions by encouraging consistency and preventing the network from assigning all data points to the same class.
-The final loss function for NCOD+ is constructed by combining these regularization terms with the original loss function and is optimized to improve the overall performance of the network.
+The final loss function for NCOD+ is constructed by combining these regularization terms with our original loss function.